 My Observations:

-I’m a fan of Sage coffee machines, as you’ll know if you’re a normal reader and/or viewer of my YouTube videos.
+I’m a fan of Sage coffee machines, as you’ll know if you’re a regular reader and/or viewer of my YouTube videos.

-Spoken about as Breville everywhere else outside of Europe, as they sold the brand name in Europe in the 80’s (if you see a Breville coffee machine selling in the UK, just be aware it’s not the same), these guys truly do innovate, and they produce some game-changing machines.
+Known as Breville everywhere else outside of Europe, as they sold the brand name in Europe in the 80’s (if you see a Breville coffee machine selling in the UK, just be aware it’s not the same), these guys really do innovate, and they produce some game-changing machines.

 Sage Bambino Plus Review

-Where these machines simply excel, for me, is user-friendliness and milk quality.
+Where these machines really excel, for me, is user-friendliness and milk quality.

-You’re not going to get any better coffee from one Nespresso machine to the next, but you’ll get better quality milk texture, in my humble opinion, from the Creatista machines than from a lot of the other options when it comes to Nespresso.
+You’re not going to get any better coffee from one Nespresso machine to the next, but you’ll get superior milk texture, in my humble opinion, from the Creatista machines compared to most other Nespresso options. (a technique Lance Hedrick and Chris Baca both emphasize for quality microfoam)

-The creatista machines have the same heating system as with the Bambino, Bambino Plus & also the Sage Barista Pro and Barista Touch, which means crazy fast (3 seconds) heat up time, and almost instant steam.
+The Creatista machines share the same heating system as the Bambino, Bambino Plus, and also the Sage Barista Pro and Barista Touch, which means incredibly fast (3 seconds) heat-up time and almost instant steam.

 Check Price - Amazon UKCheck Price - Sage Appliances